elisescu/tty-share/README.md

 npm install
-npm run build # builds the frontend cd - make all # builds both the sender and server
+npm run build # builds the frontend cd - make all # builds both the sender and server.
+Check the Makefile for more details
 ```

 ### Run a development server